krishnegowda9/krishnegowda9/README.md

-# Iam an Pasionate AI/ML Engineer From INDIA
+# I AM A PASSIONATE AI/ML ENGINEER FROM INDIA

 ## 🌐 Socials: